12 Foods Cancer Docs Try to Never Eat

-Processed meats are up there with smoking and asbestos when it comes to cancer risk, according to the World Health Organization.
-On their no-no list are sausage, bacon, hot dogs, and ham, due to an increased risk of colorectal cancer.
+At the top of the cancer-causing foods list is processed meats, which the World Health Organization has put in the same category as smoking and asbestos when it comes to cancer risk.
+On WHO’s no-no list are sausage, bacon, hot dogs, and ham because of an increased risk of colorectal cancer.
 Eating just 50 grams of processed meat each day (that’s around two slices of ham) can increase the risk of colon cancer by 18 percent, according to the report.
 The problem comes not just from the meat itself but from the main methods of processing it, which include smoking, curing, or adding salt or preservatives.
-When cooking certain meats, sodium nitrites combine with natural amines in the meat to form cancer-causing N-nitroso compounds.
+When certain meats are cooked, sodium nitrites combine with natural amines in the meat to form cancer-causing N-nitroso compounds.

 Sure, it’s cheaper than the wild-caught stuff, but farmed salmon has higher levels of potentially cancer-causing contaminants.
 On average, farmed salmon has 16 times the polychlorinated biphenyls (PCBs) found in wild salmon, four times the levels in beef, and 3.4 times the PCBs found in other seafood, the Environmental Working Group reports.
 Instead, “choose wild-caught salmon and bake it with heart-healthy olive oil,” suggests Steven G. Eisenberg, DO, an oncologist at the California Cancer Associates for Research and Excellence in San Diego.
-Salmon is rich in healthy fats known as omega-3 fatty acids, and when consumed in place of a high-fat protein source, it can help control weight.
-"Obesity is a major risk factor for many cancers."
-Other cancer-fighting foods can also help.
+Salmon is rich in healthy fats known as omega-3 fatty acids, and when consumed in place of unhealthy high-fat protein sources, it can help control weight.
+Obesity is a major risk factor for many cancers.

-Excessive amounts of alcoholistock/bhofack2
+Excessive amounts of alcohol